sesquideus/sesquideus/README.md

 Most of my previous work revolved around meteors, as I did both my masters and PhD in meteor science.

 In my semi-free time I am still the software lead of the [AMOS](https://fmph.uniba.sk/en/microsites/daa/division-of-astronomy-and-astrophysics/research/meteors/amos/) project, a network of automated meteor camera stations.
+This requires a lot of different tools:

 - [`AMOS client`](https://github.com/AMOS-uniba/amos-client/), a persistent C++/Qt application that controls the collection of meteor data at remote stations.
   It communicates with a custom board over serial port, starts and stops the camera and sends periodic heartbeats and collected data to the central server `C++/Qt`